 Blockchain enhances trust across a business network.
-It's not that you can't trust those who you conduct business with its that you don't need to when operating on a Blockchain network.
+It is not that you cannot trust those who you conduct business with its that you do not need to when operating on a Blockchain network.

-Blockchain builts trust through the following five attributes:
+Blockchain builds trust through the following five attributes:

-Distrib uted: The distribut ted ledger is share ed an d u ıpdateo d w ith every inco ming trai ısact ion amo ng the nodes connected to the Blockchain.
-All this is done in real-time as there is no central server contro lling thedat a.

-☐ Secure: There is no unauthorized access to Blockchain made possible through Permissions and Cryptography.

-- ☐ Transparent: Because every node or participant in Blockchain has a copy of the Blockchain data, theyhave access to all transaction data.
+- □ Distributed: The distributed ledger is shared and updated with every incoming transaction among the nodes connected to the Blockchain.
+All this is done in real-time as there is no central server controlling thedata. - □ Secure: There is no unauthorized access to Blockchain made possible through Permissions and Cryptography. - □ Transparent: Because every node or participant in Blockchain has a copy of the Blockchain data, they have access to all transaction data.
 They themselves can verify the identities without the need for mediators. - □ Consensus-based: All relevant network participants must agree that a transaction is valid.
-This is achieved through the use of consensus algorithms. - ☐ Flexible: Smart Contracts which are executed based on certain conditions can be written into the platform.
+This is achieved using consensus algorithms. - E Flexible: Smart Contracts which are executed based on certain conditions can be written into the platform.
 Blockchain Network can evolve in pace with business processes.